-You want your air conditioning system to keep your house cool, of course, but what happens if a malfunction occurs and the system itself freezes?
+You want your air conditioning system to keep your house cool, of course, but what happens if a malfunction occurs and you're left with a frozen air conditioner?

 Although, it may seem counter-intuitive for a system that’s used in the hottest weather to freeze, it can and does happen to many unprepared homeowners every year.
 A frozen air conditioner can leave you and your household in an uncomfortable situation on a hot day.
-Here’s how to tell if you have a frozen air conditioner, how to prevent it and how to fix the problem:
+Here’s how to tell if you have a frozen ac unit, how to prevent it and how to fix the problem:

 Is My Air Conditioner Frozen?

 The first red flag signaling that your air conditioner has ice buildup may be that your system isn't reaching the desired thermostat setting.
 You may notice this more quickly in an upstairs area of your home.
 If your air conditioning system isn’t cooling your home properly, place your hand over one of the supply registers and feel the air coming out.
 If the air feels warm instead of cool, turn off the system and open or unscrew the access panel to the evaporator (check your manufacturer’s system diagram for the evaporator location).
-If you notice that the coils on the equipment are encased in ice, or if the panel itself has ice on it, your system’s refrigerant may have fallen below 32 degrees, resulting in a frozen a/c.
+If you notice that you have frozen ac coils, or any of the equipment or panels are encased in ice, then your system’s refrigerant may have fallen below 32 degrees, resulting in a frozen a/c.